Automattic/jetpack/projects/plugins/jetpack/tests/e2e/README.md

 ## Tests Architecture

 Tests are kept in `/specs` folder.
 Every file represents a test suite, which is designed around specific feature under test.
 Every test suite is responsible for setting up the environment configuration for the suite.
-Some of the specs require an active Connection, some do not.
+Some specs require an active Connection, some do not.
 Prerequisites APIs provide an abstraction to set up the site the way is needed.
-Its logic can be found in the [`jetpack-connect.js`](lib/flows/jetpack-connect.js).
+Its logic can be found in the [`jetpack-connect.js`](../../../../../tools/e2e-commons/flows/jetpack-connect.js).

 The tests are using the `PageObject` pattern, which is a way to separate test logic from implementation.
 Page objects are basically abstractions around specific pages and page components.
-There are two base classes that should be extended by page objects: [`WpPage`](lib/pages/wp-page.js) and [`PageActions`](lib/pages/page-actions.js) class.
+There are two base classes that should be extended by page objects: [`WpPage`](../../../../../tools/e2e-commons/pages/wp-page.js) and [`PageActions`](../../../../../tools/e2e-commons/pages/page-actions.js) class.

 - `WpPage` implements common page methods, like `init` - static method that initializes a page object and checks the displayed page is the expected one and `visit` - method that navigates to a page URL and then performs all the `init` checks.
 - `PageActions` takes care of all the common lower level page actions, like click on elements, filling forms, etc. Basically all interactions with a browser page should go through this class's methods.